 - Heat the cup and a half of milk and pour it into a large bowl.
 Break the cookies up into the milk and allow them to sit for a few minutes in order to absorb the milk.

 - When the mixture seems to have become completely homogenous, press it into the mold in as even a layer as possible.

 - Bake for 8 minutes at 300 degrees Fahrenheit.

 - Beat the egg in a large bowl.
-Make sure the butter is well-melted (this can be done in the microwave or on the stove) and add it and the sugar to the mixture.
+Make sure to fully melt the butter (you can use the microwave or the stove) and add it and the sugar to the mixture.
 Beat the mixture with a whisk until even.

 - Add the Philadelphia cream cheese, flour, and milk.
 Once the mixture has thickened, the help of an electric mixer will probably be required in order to ensure no lumps remain in the mixture

 - Pour the mixture into the mold with the pre-prepared crust and bake for about 30 minutes at 330 degrees.

 - Check to see if the cake is ready by inserting a knife or fork to see if it comes out clean.
 If not, put it back in the oven for another 10 minutes at a low temperature or with the oven turned off.

 - When the cake is ready, let it cool.
 Once cooled, cover the top with a thin layer of blueberry or raspberry jam.

 This cheesecake with Philadelphia cream cheese isn’t exactly traditional, but it’s easy and fun!
 It will satisfy your craving for cheesecake while at the same time introducing you to new ways of preparing desserts.
 You won’t have to use a scale for this cheesecake with Philadelphia cream cheese, so enjoy your lazy dessert!